-Stir in the cheeses and let melt.
+Stir in the cheese and let it melt.

 This pasta dish will thicken as it cools.
 To reheat you may need to add a little broth, milk, or water.

-RESOURCES TO MAKE This Recipe and More
+RESOURCES TO MAKE Instant Pot Chicken Bacon Ranch Pasta Recipe and More

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.